Labour removes party whip after MP calls Kwarteng ‘superficially’ black

 An MP has had the Labour party whip suspended after she called Kwasi Kwarteng ‘superficially’ black.

-In audio published online, Ms Huq was heard discussing his private school background, before adding that "you wouldn’t know he is black" when hearing him speak.
+Rupa Huq was heard discussing the chancellor’s private school background, before adding that "you wouldn’t know he is black" when hearing him speak.

-The MP for Ealing Central and Acton, in west London, appear to have been made the comments at a fringe event at the Labour conference in Liverpool on Monday.
+The MP for Ealing Central and Acton, in west London, is thought to have made the comments at a fringe event at the Labour conference in Liverpool on Monday.

+A senior Labour spokesperson said: “We condemn the remarks she made, which were totally inappropriate and call on her to withdraw them.”

-In the audio, reported by the Guido Fawkes website, Ms Huq could be heard saying: "Superficially he is a black man.
+In the audio, revealed by the Guido Fawkes website, Ms Huq could be heard saying: "Superficially he is a black man.

 "He went to Eton, I think, he went to a very expensive prep school, all the way through, the top schools in the country.